 Lactate threshold is the point in which lactic acid begins to build within the blood stream causing muscle functioning to diminish and thus, you slow down.

-This is key.
 The misconception runners face when they miss their time is that they simply do not have what it takes.

 They are not as genetically gifted as the next runner.
 They lose confidence in themselves.
 This negative self talk only makes us depressed, unconfident and increases our willingness to quit.